pkoning2/ddcmp/doc/kicad.md

 #### Tested alternatives

 1. Mini-Circuits ADT1-6T+ (Digikey 3157-ADT1-6T+CT-ND).
 This one has a specified lower limit of 30 kHz, which means 56kbps is slightly out of spec.
-Loopback test over around 70 feet of small size coax with a number of connectors to it shows no errors, but the eye pattern is just barely open enough for that to be true.
+Loopback test over around 70 feet of small size coax with a number of connectors shows no errors, but the eye pattern is just barely open enough for that to be true.
 Higher speeds work fine and have excellent eye patterns.
 If you intend to use short cables, or high speeds (250 kbps or above), this option is fine.

 #### Untested alternatives